 Senator Mockler was appointed to the Senate by the Right Honourable Stephen Harper in December 2008.
 Mr. Percy Mockler represents the province of New Brunswick.
-He is currently the chair of the Senate Standing Committee on Agriculture and Forestry and is a member of the Senate Standing Committee on Official Languages.
+He is a member of the Senate Standing Committee on Official Languages, member of the Senate Standing Committee on Energy, the Environment and Natural Resources and member of the Senate Standing Committee on National Finance.
 Senator Mockler is also a member of the Parliamentary Assembly of la Francophonie (Canadian section), for which he is the parliamentary Secretary.

 Mr. Mockler was for many years a Member of the Legislative Assembly of New Brunswick, having first been elected in 1982.
 As a provincial MLA, Mr. Mockler held several portfolios including Solicitor General, Minister for Human Resources Development and Housing, Minister of Family and Community Services, Minister of Transportation, and Minister of Intergovernmental and International Relations.
 He was also Minister responsible for La Francophonie and presided over the organization of the 2004 celebrations.
 Mr. Mockler was also Minister responsible for Service New Brunswick, Minister of Wellness, Culture and Sport, and Minister responsible for the Immigration and Repatriation Secretariat.